-Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2019.
+Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2021.

 Read the full review: Denon D-M41DAB

 Here’s a record player – based on Pro-Ject’s well-regarded Primary turntable – that’s also tricked out with an Ortofon OM 5E cartridge, amplification and Bluetooth receiver in one handy package.
 All you have to do is add speakers.
-Simples.

 Read the full review: Pro-Ject Juke Box E

 And KEF has managed to squeeze much of its innovative system’s performance and feature set into a more modest stature, offering the convenience and versatility of the tried-and-tested package at a much more accessible price that is relatively budget for an all-in hi-fi system.
-The LSX is a scaled-down, carefully crafted copycat of its sibling, and for that is just as triumphant.

 Read the full review: KEF LSX

 The Mu-so 2 combines amplifier, streamer and speakers in one stylish, sophisticated package.
 AirPlay 2, Chromecast and Bluetooth allow you to treat the Naim as a wireless speaker, while built-in services like Tidal and Spotify and support for high-res audio formats give it a serious arsenal of streaming skills.
-But it's not all about streaming - the presence of an HDMI ARC input allows you to wire up a TV and boost its sound at the same time.
+But it's not all about streaming; the presence of an HDMI ARC input allows you to wire up a TV and boost its sound at the same time.

 Don't be put off by the price tag, though – this is a sensational system.
 It looks like a premium wireless speaker and it performs like one too with a confident, solid sound.
 Bass is generous and of a high quality.
 The sound is packed full of detail and delivered with immense rhythmic drive.
 If you want a do-it-all premium solution with an equal dose of convenience and quality, the Mu-so 2 could be the solution.